 A brief overview of my professional training and experience:

-• I now work in private practice, based in Helmshore, Rossendale, East Lancashire.
+- I have worked for a number of years, and continue to work, in private practice, based in Helmshore, Rossendale, East Lancashire.